Khostaa/py/README.md

 # **Python**

-This repo contains :snake: projects as well as some works done on pyOpenGL.
+This repo contains some :snake: projects as well as some works done on pyOpenGL.

 > Thanks for visiting!
 > Have a nice day!